-The 16 megapixel Nikon COOLPIX AW130 is waterproof to 100 feet, shockproof from 6.5 feet, and freezeproof to 14 degrees.
-It boasts built-in GPS, along with an altimeter and depth gauge and WiFi.
-It shoots Full HD 1920 x 1080 video at 30 frames per second.
+We’re big fans of the newly updated 16 megapixel Nikon COOLPIX W300 and also liked its predecessor, the Nikon COOLPIX AW130.
+The biggest improvement to new W300 is the ability to shoot 4K video up to 30p and Full HD video at 1920 x 1080 at 60p — which is a great all-around setting for most people.
+As for the waterproof camera rugged specs, it is waterproof to 100 feet, shockproof from 7.9 feet, and freezeproof to 14 degrees.
+It boasts built-in GPS, along with an altimeter and depth gauge, WiFi — and now Bluetooth connectivity, too.
 The optical zoom is 5x and the maximum aperture is F2.8, which is relatively fast for waterproof cameras and helps it take decent photos in dimly lit situations.
 The lens is a 24mm zoom NIKKOR wide-angle lens.

-The AW130 boasts 5-axis vibration reduction, which suppresses camera shake during video shooting.
+The W300 boasts 5-axis vibration reduction, which suppresses camera shake during video shooting.

 For GPS lovers, the W300 supports points of interest that adds names of locations where photos are taken to your images, plus it includes other cool features like the ability to graph altitude and depth changes, as well as let you scroll over maps by tilting the camera.